Cleaning Drywall Compound from Carpet

 How to Clean Drywall Compound from Carpet

-Thankfully, our contractor sent in some professionals to clean up his worker’s mess and even offered to cut a few hundred dollars off our remodeling bill to make amends.
+Thankfully, our contractor took responsibility.
+He sent in professional cleaners and even knocked a few hundred dollars off our remodeling bill to make up for the mistake.

 Cleaning Tips for Removing Drywall